Better experience in portrait mode.

 Swipe Up to See the Photos

-Zaskia Adya Mecca returns to Jerusalem to conduct humanitarian activities there.
+Zaskia Adya Mecca returns to Jerusalem to carry out humanitarian activities there.
 She departed with her sister, Tasya Nur Medina and Ratna Galih.

-Shortly after, Hanung Bramantyo followed his wife to Cairo, Egypt, and then together they headed to Israel.
-It was not an easy journey, but it made Hanung and Zaskia very happy.
+Not long after, Hanung Bramantyo followed his wife to Cairo, Egypt, and then together they headed to Israel.
+A journey that is not easy, but makes Hanung and Zaskia very happy.

 <nil>

 Zaskia Adya Mecca and Hanung Bramantyo successfully entered Jerusalem after passing through the heavily guarded Egypt-Israel border.
-Zaskia's mission to Israel this time is to bring aid to Muslim brothers who have become victims of the war in Gaza and Syria.
+Zaskia's mission to Israel this time is to bring aid to Muslim brothers who are victims of the war in Gaza and Syria.

 <nil>

-Previously, Zaskia had been to Jerusalem with a group bringing aid to the Palestinian people who have become victims of war.
+Previously, Zaskia had been to Jerusalem with a group that brought aid to the Palestinian people who are victims of war.
 This time she is happy because Hanung Bramantyo can accompany her and see the beauty of this city firsthand.

 <nil>

-At Al Aqsa Mosque, Zaskia has a friend who is like a sister to her.
+At Al Aqsa Mosque, Zaskia has a friend who she considers a sister.
 The woman's name is Meryam, who was introduced to Zaskia by Indadari, and then the three of them became good friends.
-"Maryam once invited us to an orphanage in the West Bank for us to participate in its development, invited us to plant 100 trees here, also introduced us to orphaned children, played at her house while looking at the mosque through the bedroom window, watched the Jewish worship from her living room window, cooked makluba, ate in the mosque courtyard, and many more stories," wrote Zaskia on her Instagram page.
+"Maryam once invited us to an orphanage in the West Bank for us to participate in its construction, invited us to plant 100 trees here, also met with orphaned children, visited her house while looking at the mosque through the window, watched the Jewish worship from her living room window, cooked makluba, ate in the mosque courtyard, and many more stories," wrote Zaskia on her Instagram page.

 <nil>

 From Jerusalem, Zaskia also visited the city of Hebron.
-Here she made a pilgrimage to the graves of Prophet Ibrahim, Siti Sarah, Prophet Yusuf, and Prophet Ishaq.
+Here she paid a pilgrimage to the tomb of Prophet Ibrahim, Siti Sarah, Prophet Yusuf, and Prophet Ishaq.

 <nil>

-The condition of the city of Hebron itself is very quiet, rarely visited by foreigners because it is part of a conflict-prone area between Palestine and Israel.
-However, Zaskia invites everyone, for those who are able, to visit this city and make a pilgrimage to the tomb of the Prophet.
+The condition of the city of Hebron itself is very quiet, rarely visited by foreigners because it is in a conflict-prone area between Palestine and Israel.
+However, Zaskia invites everyone, for those who are able, to visit this city and pay pilgrimage to the tomb of the Prophet.

 <nil>

-After being here 10 months ago and now returning again, Zaskia feels very grateful.
-"10 months ago, from the moment we entered the border until we reached this olive hill, tears wouldn't stop flowing... touched, finally arriving in p l s t n with a struggle that wasn't easy (the hardest part was asking for permission from my husband) in the midst of a critical situation there was a circular letter from the Ministry of Foreign Affairs the night before we entered, stating that Indonesian citizens should avoid visits to Israel," she wrote on Instagram.
+After coming here 10 months ago and now returning again, Zaskia feels very grateful.
+"10 months ago, from the moment we entered the border until we reached this olive hill, tears wouldn't stop flowing.. touched, finally arriving in Palestine after a struggle that wasn't easy (the hardest part was asking for permission from my husband) in the midst of a critical situation there was a circular letter from the Ministry of Foreign Affairs the night before we entered, stating that Indonesian citizens should avoid visiting Israel," she wrote on Instagram.

 <nil>